Err0rC0deX/ChopChop/README.md

 by Err0rC0deX
 ## Version 1.0.0

-Based on ChopThree3 rewrite by gkid117
+Based on ChopThree3 by gkid117
 Plugin allows player to chop a log from a tree and then the remaining logs will drop down a block or pop depending on configuration.
-Plugin is compatible with 1.16.1
+Plugin is compatible with Spigot 1.16.1
-Also works on nether trees

 ## Config